 My Empathy Regarding the Circumstances and Causes of Williams’ Death

-The problem with mental illnesses or emotional disorders or whatever you want call them, is that people still in this day and age largely don’t understand them and thus don’t understand those who suffer from them.
+The problem with mental illnesses or emotional disorders or whatever you want call them, is that people still in this day and age largely don’t understand them, and thus don’t understand those who suffer from them.
 The general public’s level of misunderstanding with regards to things like depression, bipolar disorders, or substance abuse is amazing given how statistically prevalent these issues are in society.
-Many people suffer from severe emotional problems (even rich, talented, intelligent, famous people like Robin Williams), and yet countless more still can’t even begin to comprehend what we go through, or even worse pass condescending, horrifically inappropriate judgement on those who suffer.
+Many people suffer from severe emotional problems (even rich, talented, intelligent, famous people like Robin Williams), and yet countless more still can’t begin to comprehend what we go through, or even worse pass condescending, inappropriate judgement on those who suffer.

-In light of examples such as myself, it’s easy and more understandable in retrospect for those close to the emotionally compromised person to blame the victim.
+In light of examples such as myself, it’s more understandable in retrospect for those close to the emotionally compromised to blame the victim.
 We depressed individuals can be incredibly mean, toxic, and violent to those around us.
 It’s not uncommon for those close to us to cut ties because, quite frankly, we become more trouble than we’re worth.